Tuberculosis Control Program

 Directly observed therapy (DOT) is the standard of care for all TB cases in Louisiana.
 DOT ensures patients take all doses of their TB treatment regimen by having a health care provider observe the patient taking their medication.
 During a DOT visit, the health care worker also monitors the patient's response to treatment.
 DOT can be done in a healthcare facility, the patient's home, or another location agreed upon by the patient and the health care worker.

-Standard treatment for LTBI lasts 6 months and is comprised of one drug.
 Standard treatment for TB disease lasts 6-9 months and is initially comprised of four drugs.
 Treatment plans can vary if the patient is a young child, has a co-infection such as HIV, or other medical conditions.

 Treatment for persons with drug-resistant TB disease is significantly longer than standard treatment regimens.
 Testing is done before treatment starts to determine if the disease is resistant to any of the standard TB medications.
 In the event of resistance, the use of second-line drugs are initiated.